The application deadline for UCs and CSUs is November 30th 2021.

 FULLERTON COLLEGE (College Readiness Program)

 - Fullerton College will assist students virtually through the application process.
 Guides are also available on the FCC Outreach website.
 (Students will need their Social Security number (if applicable) when applying.)
-Students will then be given several forms to fill out so they can enroll in Counseling 140.

-- At this time students will be eligible to apply for Counseling 140.
+- In order to receive priority registration, we recommend seniors planning to attend FCC take a Counseling 140 course.
 Counseling 140 covers students' College Orientation and will provide a 0.5 transferable unit.
 This will allow students to register before new students with 0 units in the Fall 2021.
 Students can view available Counseling 140 courses here and sign up following these steps.